kvootla/Terraform-Groundwork/tf-aws-endpoint/README.md

 Outputs
 =======

-- `endpoint_id` - ID of the specific VPC Endpoint to retrieve
+- `endpoint_id` - ID of the specific VPC Endpoint to retrieve.